Guiding Your Child to be An Independent Individual

 Begin by giving your child simple choices.
 As your child shows maturity, you can widen the range of choices available.

-For example, you can ask questions like "What would you like to wear today?" or "Which game would you want to play today?"
+For example, you can ask questions like "What would you like to wear today, the red shirt or the blue shirt?" or "Which game would you want to play today, Game 1 or Game 2?"
 Remember to respect your child's choices so that they will feel confident and encouraged!

 3. Be patient